Draffix/clean-blog/README.md

 2. Default theme design
 ![default theme design](https://raw.githubusercontent.com/Draffix/clean-blog/master/screenshot.png)

+## Customize

+1. To create a home link on the left of header go to the Appearance => Menus and create a new menu.
+For this menu set theme locations as "Header Menu" and set up its name which will be the name displayed in home link.
+2. For display icons in bottom just go to the Theme Panel in Wordpress administration and tick checkbox you want to display and fill its URL address.
+For copyright text use input "Footer Info".
+Finally click on button "Save Changes".

 ## Development Information

 This theme wouldn't have been possible without the following open source resources